Liquorice for Radiant Skin

 The liquorice sweet is famously made from liquorice extract, although now the sweet is often flavoured with anise rather than liquorice.

 Liquorice root extract is particularly interesting for its unique components and skin benefits.
-It is a natural skin lightener and brightener, helps even skin tone and makes for a more radiant, youthful appearance.
+It is a natural skin lightener and brightener that helps even skin tone and makes for a more radiant, youthful appearance.

-Liquorice contains a number of active components which make it much loved in skin care.
+Liquorice contains several active components, making it much loved in skin care.

 Glabridin is an active component that inhibits an enzyme called tyrosinase, which makes the skin darken after sun exposure.
 Tyrosinase is needed to produce melanin - so by inhibiting it, this helps curb excess melanin which causes dark marks.
 This all helps lighten discolourations and promotes even skin tone.